CollinearGroup/talk-oss-licenses/PITCHME.md

 ### Topics

-* How did we get here?
+* How we got here
 * What you need to know
 * Existing tools and shortcomings
 * Our solution